vsmysee/oh-my-idea/README.md

 ![](https://github.com/vsmysee/oh-my-idea/blob/master/img/tool.png)

-Create a file named .oh-my-idea at you home, such as on my macOs:
+Create a file named .oh-my-idea at you home, such as on my macOS:

 ```
 /Users/codingbaby/.oh-my-idea